 Cereal Prawn is prawns in batter with grain oat flakes, chili slices, and fresh curry leaves.
 I was kinda hesitant to try it at first, but it was really good!
 It would be better if you'll use your hands in eating this one.

 Of course, who wouldn't miss the Laksa?
 Laksa is a signature dish with seafood ingredients like cockles, prawns, and fish cake, with coconut milk.
 It was really spicy!
 Though I'd love to eat this piping hot.

 I love chicken dishes, and I indulged myself with the following chicken dishes: Chicken Wings (Php 45 per piece, minimum of 3 pcs), Chicken Satay (Php 35 per piece, minimum of 3 pcs) and Hainanese Chicken.

 The Chicken Wings have this sweet and tangy bbq sauce that I really liked.
 I lost count on how many pieces I managed to eat.
 The Chicken Satay was really delicious too!
 With the peanut dipping sauce, it is really something to look forward to.
 Both dishes are best partnered with Nasi Lemak or rice cooked in coconut milk (Php 55 per serving).

 The only dish I was really excited to try is the Hainanese Chicken.
 I'm always on the lookout for the best version.
-Their Hainanese Chicken are available in different serving sizes:
+Their Hainanese Chicken is available in different serving sizes: